retrogamecorps/s30-add-on-pack/README.md

 This add-on pack assumes that you have already backed up the stock SD card that came with your device.
 The user accepts all responsibility for exploded microSD cards or S30 devices.

-To download, click on the green "Get Code" button at the top-right of this page, and then select "Download Zip".
+To download, click on the green "Code" button at the top-right of this page, and then select "Download Zip".

 PocketGo S30 Starter Guide: